How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 1. How do ransomware prevention software and services work?

-Such software and services work in a very systematic way in which they observe a network for suspicious activity.
-They use several techniques to detect & block malicious files and codes from running.
+Such software and services work in a very systematic way.
+They observe a network for suspicious activity and use several techniques to detect and block malicious files and codes from running.

 Such techniques involve various steps.